sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 If you are building your application in Xcode, `$(PRODUCT_BUNDLE_IDENTIFIER)` will be automatically substituted with your application's bundle identifier.

-In the unusual case that you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the Installer Connection & Status XPC Services](/documentation/customization#sandboxing-settings) instead and enable embedding the services in Sparkle's `ConfigCommon.xcconfig` when building Sparkle from source.
+In the rare case that you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the Installer Connection & Status XPC Services](/documentation/customization#sandboxing-settings) instead and enable embedding the services in Sparkle's `ConfigCommon.xcconfig` when building Sparkle from source.

 #### Downloader

 The Downloader XPC Service is only needed for Sandboxed applications that do not request the `com.apple.security.network.client` entitlement.
 If your sandboxed application already needs to use this entitlement for network access, then you should not enable the Downloader XPC Service.
-Sparkle by default bundles this XPC Service in its framework bundle.

 The downloader service allows using Sparkle without forcing the network client entitlement on your entire sandboxed application.
 There are a few drawbacks with using the downloader service though which you may want to consider: